epfl-ada/ada-2023-project-biasbusters/README.md

 ## Team Contribution

 - Simon: extracting features from plots (`mood`, `target_audience`, `originality_score`, etc) using LLM, regression analysis for critics
-- Arundhati: scraping additional data from the Internet, presentation and data story
+- Arundhati: scraping additional data from the Internet, revenue analysis, presentation and data story
 - Hans Kristian: scraping additional data from the Internet; the main part of data story about graph communities
 - Daniil and German: regression analysis for revenue, imdb reviews, creating datastory notebook, critics analysis